vish-777/Facebook-Auto-Login-using-Selenium/README.md

 to get the code started we first need to need to install a couple things:

-1)Selenium, which allows you to control browsers from Python( try pip install selenium) 2)ChromeDriver, which allows software to control Chrome (like Selenium!)
+1)Selenium, which allows you to control browsers from Python( try pip install selenium).

+2)ChromeDriver, which allows software to control Chrome (like Selenium!).

 Note : make sure the chromedriver is in the script file of python folder